Joseline Hernandez Demands For Child Support From Baby Daddy Stevie J

 A post shared by Stevie J. (@hitmansteviej_1) on

-Stevie J told the cameras that he’s not the type of guy who runs away from his responsibilities, but he’s just not sure if he is Bonnie Bella’s father.
+Stevie J told the cameras that he’s not the type of guy who runs away from his responsibilities but he’s just not sure if he is Bonnie Bella’s father.
 The 45-year-old record producer said that Joseline has been with several different guys after they broke up, adding that any one of them could easily be her baby daddy.

 “Joseline and I were great when we were good but I’m not gonna be disrespect.
 First, she she was running around town taking pictures with all type of dudes, playing games.
 When she didn’t get her way, she went on social media attacking me, my character, the mother of my child, telling all types of lies.
 Meanwhile, she wants to know why I think this wasn’t my baby?
 I’m not the bad guy here but I got my doubts.”